turingschool/backend-curriculum-site/module4/lessons/event_bubbling_and_delegation_instructor.md

 * **Event target phase** - After the capturing phase occurs, the Target phase occurs.
 The target phase only includes a notification of Node where the event took place.
 * **Event bubbling phase** - This is the final phase to occur, although many people think this is the first phase.
 In the bubbling phase a notice is passed from the target Node up through all of the parent Nodes all the way back to the top root of the DOM

 ## Event Bubbling

 Now we've talked about the very basics of events, let's turn our attention to event bubbling, which refers to the ability of events set on DOM nodes to "bubble up" and also apply to children of those nodes.
 We'll start with a quick experiment.

 ### Experiment

+NOTE - students will use this code pen for the small group practice.

 In the following code pen, we have three nested HTML elements in `index.html`: